 + PRO: Opportunities for quiet escapes

 A bustling megacity with diverse amenities and a population of over 37 million across the greater Tokyo area, over-stimulation can easily stress out an expat residing in Tokyo.
-Fortunately, outside of tourist and commercial areas and transport hubs, the city can be surprisingly quiet.
+Fortunately, the city can be surprisingly quiet outside tourist and commercial areas and transport hubs.

-Places such as Ueno Park and Shinjuku Gyoen National Garden offer an escape into nature, and are particularly beautiful when the pink-and-white cherry blossoms, or sakura, spring to life.
+Places such as Ueno Park and Shinjuku Gyoen National Garden offer an escape into nature.
+They are particularly beautiful when the pink-and-white cherry blossoms, or sakura, spring to life.